dwyl/javascript-todo-list-tutorial/elmish.md

 ### Test Setup

-In order to run our test, we need some "setup" code that "requires" the libraries so we can _execute_ the functions.
+In order to run our test, we need some "setup" code that "requires" the libraries/files so we can _execute_ the functions.

 In the `test/elmish.test.js` file, type the following code:
 ```js